CVE Catalog

 Recommendation

-It is recommended to immediately update the Linux kernel to a version containing the fix, which replaces metadata_dst_free() with dst_release(), ensuring safe memory deallocation with proper RCU grace period handling.
+Immediately update the Linux kernel to a version containing the fix that replaces metadata_dst_free() with dst_release(), ensuring proper memory deallocation with RCU grace period.

 Original NVD description (English source)